The Xometry app works best with JavaScript enabled!

 6. May Become Obsolete: As more modern formats gain traction among users, there's a risk that STL could become obsolete, potentially causing compatibility issues and limiting access to designs stored in this format.

-What Is an OBJ File?
+What is an OBJ File?

 An OBJ file is a versatile 3D model format used in computer graphics and 3D printing.
 It encompasses geometry, texture, and material properties, facilitating accurate representation.
 OBJ supports precise surface encoding, including NURBS (Non-Uniform Rational B-Splines) patches for smoother surfaces, albeit leading to larger file sizes.
 Particularly useful for 3D scanning, it can integrate photographic information for full-color 3D printing.
 While other formats like AMF and 3MF may be preferred for certain printing techniques, OBJ is widely supported in various software, making it popular in game development, animation, and beyond.